Suspend a user

 - Next to the user you want to suspend, click and choose Suspend.

-If you suspend a user's account while they're in a chat or Hangout, the user can keep participating until the session is over.
+If you suspend a user's account while they're in a classic Hangouts chat, the user can continue to participate until the session is over.